YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A patient may emotionally want the same density he had at 17 years old, but the surgeon is not working with that original teenage situation.
 He is working with the donor the patient still has today, the amount of loss already present, the likelihood of future progression, and the need to keep the donor looking natural as well.

-This is where many patients misunderstand the subject.
-They assume that if a surgeon is good enough, the surgeon should simply be able to “make it dense.”
+At this point, many patients misunderstand the subject.
+They assume that a skilled surgeon can simply “make it dense.”
 But the donor is not unlimited.
 It is not an endless resource that can be spent freely without consequences.
 Every graft taken from the donor has a cost, and that cost must be judged not only by what is gained in the front but also by what is left behind at the back.

 That is especially true in patients with broader patterns of loss.
 (Norwood 4,5, or 6 cases)